shrinerb/shrine/README.md

 Shrine comes with a small core which provides only the essential functionality, and all additional features are available via plugins.
 This way you can choose exactly how much Shrine does for you.
-Shrine itself [ships with over 35 plugins], most of them I haven't managed to cover here.
+Shrine itself [ships with over 35 plugins], most of which I haven't managed to cover here.

 The plugin system respects inheritance, so you can choose which plugins will be applied to which uploaders: